30 Amazing Christmas Trees Facts to Make the Holidays Extra Magical

 If you prefer an artificial tree, you're not alone.
 It's a cheaper and lower maintenance option, giving parents and pet owners one less thing to worry about during the holidays.
 Artificial trees date back to the 1880s, when Germans looking to offset deforestation made the first ones from dyed goose feathers held together with wire.
 Since then, people around the world have made fake trees out of aluminum, cardboard, and glass, although most artificial Christmas trees sold today are made out of PVC plastic.
-And if you want to avoid the work of a real Christmas tree, read 17 Christmas Tree Alternatives That Will Blow Your Mind.

 The largest artificial Christmas tree cost $80,000 to construct.

 In Colombo, Sri Lanka, a 236-foot tall tree made of scrap metal and wood broke the Guinness World Record in 2016 for the world's tallest artificial Christmas tree.
 The tree was surrounded by some controversy during construction—the local Catholic archbishop thought it was a waste of money (about $80,000) that should have gone to charity—and it ultimately didn't stay up for long.
 It was dismantled in 2017 when folks realized it looked more like a rocket than a fir tree.

 New England Puritans banned Christmas trees in the late 17th century.

 In 1659, the court of the Massachusetts Bay Colony formally banned any Christmas celebrations aside from a church service, which included the "heathen tradition" of hanging decorations.
 Christmas trees drew looks of scorn in America for nearly two more centuries, before German and Irish immigrants finally normalized decking the halls.